Save time and effort by comparing a range of energy plans with iSelect*

 Small businesses pay more for energy than consumers4, and generally use more of it.
 For this reason, it’s critical that business owners have a clear picture of their energy usage and understand their energy bill fully.

-You may be able to achieve significant cost savings for your business simply by ensuring that you’re on the right energy plan, or using iSelect’s energy comparison service to find a new one.
+You may be able to achieve significant cost savings for your business simply by ensuring that you’re on an energy plan that's suitable for you, or using iSelect’s energy comparison service to find a new one from our range of providers*.
 The first step to better understanding your energy usage is to conduct an energy assessment to find out where your business uses the most energy.